 Positioning of Social Contribution Activities in Toshiba Group

-In the Toshiba group, the General Affairs Office carries out social contribution activities in cooperation with Corporate Staff Departments, Key Group Companies, etc. based on the basic policy.
+In the Toshiba Group, the General Affairs Office carries out social contribution activities in cooperation with Corporate Staff Divisions, key Group companies, etc. based on the Basic Policy on Social Contribution Activities.

 With regard to donations to disaster relief and to NPOs and NGOs, we assess the legality and appropriateness of such donations before doing so, based on our in-house regulations.

 Toshiba maintains a system to support social contribution activities by employees.
 For example, employees are able to take long-term leave by accumulating annual leave for the purpose of participating in volunteer activities.
 Toshiba also has a system for donating a maximum of 100,000 yen or reused PCs to NPOs and other organizations that employees belong to.